Lugal-PCZ/shootpoints-web-api/README.md

 ### Classes and Subclasses
 Each grouping also is assigned a class and subclass to assist in categorization and visualization of the data collected.
 The following classes and subclasses are populated in the ShootPoints database with a fresh install, but new ones can be added and removed under the “Setup” section, as is appropriate for your site.
 * **Architecture**: Human-built structures.
+  * **Floor**: Prepared surfaces upon which human activities took place.
   * **Wall**: Vertical, human-made, constructions that enclose, divide, or delimit space.
-  * **Floor**: Prepared surfaces upon which human activities took place.
 * **Artifact**: Objects made, modified, or used by people.
 * **Feature**: Natural formations or immovable, non-architectural, human creations.
+  * **Pit**: Hole or depression that cuts through lower stratigraphic layers.
   * **Topography**: Ground surface.
 * **Operation**: Excavation units, controls, grids, and measurements.
+  * **GCP**: Photogrammetry ground control points.
+  * **Elevation Control Point**: Control point for taking local elevations, as with a string and bubble level.
+  * **Grid**: Site or survey grid.
   * **Survey Station**: Benchmarks for survey station setup or backsights.
   * **Trench**: Excavation units.
-  * **GCP**: Photogrammetry ground control points.

 ## ShootPoints Web Interface
 ShootPoints Web’s interface has five primary components:

 ![ShootPoints Web interface overview](https://github.com/Lugal-PCZ/readme-images/blob/main/shootpoints-web-frontend_Overview.png?raw=true)
 1. **On-The-Fly Adjustments**: Click the arrows icon in the upper left to set atmospheric corrections and prism offsets, which may vary from one shot to the next.
 2. **Utilities**: Click the gears icon in the upper right to download data or delete a surveying session.
-Also, if ShootPoints Web is running on a Raspberry Pi, you will have options to set its system clock and safely shut it down.
+Also, if ShootPoints Web is running on a Raspberry Pi, you will have options to safely shut it down.
 3. **Output Box**: The results of your commands will be displayed here.
+4. **“Surveying” Section**: Expand this area to collect data with the total station.
-4. **“Setup” Section**: Expand this area to input values that should be set prior to beginning surveying, such as your site, total station benchmarks, and class/subclass.
+5. **“Setup” Section**: Expand this area to input values that should be set prior to beginning surveying, such as your site, total station benchmarks, and class/subclass.
-5. **“Surveying” Section**: Expand this area to collect data with the total station.

 ## Start the ShootPoints Web software:
 ```bash